GokcumenLab/VCFtoTree/README.md

 Here are the programs/packages needed to run the VCFtoTree.
 - For first time users, you need to make sure your Mac has install the [command line tools] from Apple.com
-- [samtools] needs to be installed in your /usr/local/bin
+- [samtools] executable file needs to be installed in your /usr/local/bin
 - [tabix] needs to be installed in your /usr/local/bin
 - [wget] needs to be installed in your /usr/local/bin
 - [gcc] needs to be installed in your /usr/bin